threefoldfoundation/www_threefold_farming/content/page/home/cards/card1/card1.md

 link:
 order: 1
 ---

 125 Zetabytes of compute and storage capacity needs to be connected to meet rising data demands.
-That is a number with 21 zeros!
+That is a number with 21!